-C. Project Team Eligibility
+B. Project Team Eligibility - 2 points

 One or more members of the Project Team is a QB.
-The following requirements must be met:
+The following additional requirements must be met:

-- QB has a minimum 20% ownership in the Developer and General Partner entities. - QB must receive a percentage of the Developer Fee greater than or equal to its ownership interest percentage. - QB conducts business in housing or real estate, evidenced by the respective NAICS Codes. - Experience requirements (see Threshold Criteria, section Experience, Capacity, and Performance Requirements for General Partner and Developer Entities): - QB has insufficient experience to qualify under Requirements for Experience (Certifying Entity). - QB receives Probationary approval during the Pre-Application process (see Capacity Building for Industry Professionals (Probationary Participation)). - QB is not a Related Party to an individual or entity that meets the requirements under Requirements for Experience (Certifying Entity). - QB is only claiming points under this section for one Application under the 9% Competitive Round. - If the QB partners with an entity that meets the requirements under Requirements for Experience (Certifying Entity) for the Application, the Applicant certifies that QB will be demonstratively and actively engaged in the oversight, management, and execution of the proposed property.
+- QB has a minimum 20% ownership in the Developer or General Partner entities. - QB must receive a percentage of the Developer Fee greater than or equal to its ownership interest percentage. - Experience requirements (see Threshold Criteria, section Experience, Capacity, and Performance Requirements for General Partner and Developer Entities): - o QB has insufficient experience to qualify under Requirements for Experience (Certifying Entity).

+- o QB receives Probationary approval during the Pre-Application process (see Capacity Building for Industry Professionals (Probationary Participation)). - If the QB partners with an entity that meets the requirements under Requirements for Experience (Certifying Entity) for the Application, the Applicant certifies that QB will be demonstratively and actively engaged in the oversight, management, and execution of the proposed property.